gielcobben/caption-core/README.md

 const ENGLISH = 'eng';
 const LIMIT = 10;

-Caption.searchByQuery('Mr Robot S02E02', ENGLISH, LIMIT)
+Caption.searchByQuery('Comedians in Cars', ENGLISH, LIMIT)
     .on("fastest", subtitles => {
       // Fastest source has been checked.
     })